 Other common medications include ARBs (angiotensin-2 receptor blockers), such as Diovan (valsartan); ACE inhibitors (angiotensin-converting enzyme inhibitors such as Prinivil (lisinopril), calcium channel blockers such as Norvasc (amlodipine); or beta-blockers such as propranolol hydrochloride.
 There are also natural ways to lower blood pressure, including changing your diet and exercise habits.

-Although high blood pressure typically has no symptoms, it can cause serious complications.
 Keep reading to learn the effects of high blood pressure on heart attack, heart failure, and stroke.

 Does High Blood Pressure Cause Heart Attack?

 a.
 Effects of High Blood Pressure

 Having high blood pressure can gradually put a strain on the coronary arteries.
 The coronary arteries surround the heart and supply it with oxygen-rich blood and carry away oxygen-depleted blood.
 Healthy arteries should be strong but flexible with a smooth lining to allow blood to flow through easily.
 However, high blood pressure can damage this lining.

 Over time, high blood pressure can cause the coronary arteries to become narrow and less flexible.
 This damage stops sufficient amounts of blood from flowing into the heart, causing complications.
 These complications include chest pain (angina), an irregular heart rhythm (arrhythmia), or heart attack in severe cases.